 Our modern industrial food supply relies heavily on hybridized (and often genetically modified) grains.
 To feed more people at a lower cost, modern grains like wheat and corn were developed to produce a higher yield than their wild counterparts.
 The downside?
 The basic nutritional composition of the grains, and the prepared foods we depend on, have been downgraded.

-In contrast, ancient grains are ones that have been cultivated for millennia as a vital source of nutrition around the world.
-They have remained virtually unchanged (hybridization has occurred naturally, if at all) and cultivation, harvest, and yield is challenging and not readily adaptable to modern agronomics.
+In contrast, ancient grains have been cultivated for millennia as a vital source of nutrition around the world.
+They have remained virtually unchanged (hybridization has occurred naturally, if at all).
+Cultivation, harvest, and yield of these grains is challenging and not readily adaptable to modern agronomics.

 What makes ancient grains so healthy?

 Ancient grains are consumed as “whole” grains, which means you get the maximum nutritional benefit from them.
 Consuming the whole grain incorporates more nutritious plant parts (the fiber-dense bran and the nutrient-rich germ), which are otherwise processed out.
 The Mayo Clinic lists six healthy benefits derived from consuming fiber, four of which relate to reducing the risk of chronic diseases such as diabetes, cardiovascular disease, and cancer.

 For people concerned with high cholesterol, ancient grains like flax and chia also offer the benefit of Omega-3 and Omega-6.
 For vegans with cholesterol concerns, flax and chia seeds are often processed for their oils to provide an Omega alternative to fish oils.

 Refined grain products incorporate only the endosperm, which is the biggest part of kernel.
 Then endosperm is comprised mostly of starchy carbohydrates and smaller amounts of protein and vitamins.